Edgar Allan Poe Predicted Our Family Horrors!

 The latter doesn’t really count, though, as synchronicity, because Martel knew about cabin boy Richard Parker and the Poe tale.

 I also use the Richard Parker story in my upcoming novel, Romancing the Raven, which explains how Poe learned about Richard Parker’s demise.
 The answer: time travel.

-Please share your strange coincidences and psychic predictions experiences below
+Please share your strange coincidences and psychic predictions experience below

-CRAIG: I knew about the Life of Pi coincidence (see above)- Perhaps Yann Martel, knew the Poe story?
-The Francis Speight story is also interesting as Arthur Gordon Pym of Nantucket was published in 1838 and the Francis Speight floundered in 1846.
-Another prediction or strange synchronicity perhaps?
-Are these coincidences or are people getting psychic glimses into the future.
+CRAIG: I knew about the Life of Pi coincidence (see above)- Did Yann Martel, knew the Poe story?
+The Francis Speight story is also interesting.
+Arthur Gordon Pym of Nantucket was published in 1838 and the Francis Speight floundered in 1846.
+Another prediction or strange synchronicity?
+Are these coincidences or are people getting psychic glimpses into the future?
 What do you think?